 Tips to Prevent Water in Crawl Space

-Exterior waterproofing attempts to cut the source of water leaks.
+On the other hand, exterior waterproofing attempts to cut the source of water leaks.
 Water is therefore intercepted before it can harm the foundations of crawl spaces.

 There are several waterproofing tips you can take to prevent flooding.
 Here are just a few: